Takeo Onsen Shinkan

 2 of 6 in Takeo Onsen

-Takeo Onsen Shinkan (武雄温泉新館) is a hidden architectural gem standing just behind the iconic Sakura-mon Gate.
-Built in 1915 by the same architect who designed Tokyo Station’s Marunouchi Building, this elegant structure blends Western and Japanese styles in a truly unique way.
-Once the town’s beloved public bathhouse, the building now welcomes visitors as a free museum.
+Takeo Onsen Shinkan (武雄温泉新館) is a hidden architectural gem located just behind the iconic Sakura-mon Gate in Takeo Onsen.
+Built in 1915 by Tatsuno Kingo, the celebrated architect of Tokyo Station’s Marunouchi Building, this elegant structure showcases a unique fusion of Western and Japanese styles that was innovative for its time.
+Once serving as the town’s beloved public bathhouse, Takeo Onsen Shinkan quickly became a gathering place for locals and travelers seeking relaxation and rejuvenation in its refined spaces.
+Today, the building has been beautifully restored and now welcomes visitors as a free museum dedicated to the region’s rich onsen heritage.

 Provided through partner sites